CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step2.md

    ```
    ![](./media/minikube-deployment.nginx.png)

 1. Run the below command to check the pods inside the cluster.
-You can see that a new pod has been created and is currently running.
+You can see that a new pod has been created and is currently in **running** state.

     ```
    kubectl get pods
    ```
    ![](./media/minikube-podstatus.png)

-1. Execute the below command to list the Pods created by the **nginx** deployment.
+1. Execute the below command to list the pods created by the **nginx** deployment.

    ```
    kubectl get pods -l app=nginx